 When I'm not balancing a laptop and a frothy cup of French Roast, I'm battling a gripping baking addiction.
 Other guilty pleasures include binge-reading, reality TV, and repeated failed attempts at gardening.

 I'm the copy chief & an occasional writer for The Stir.
 I really like grammar and words and very nerdy books, which is weird to most people.
-Sometimes browsing through Twitter gives me heart palpitations.
-I live in downtown New York City, but you can always find me at a Pittsburgh Steelers bar during football season on Sunday.
+I live in uptown New York City, but you can always find me at a Pittsburgh Steelers bar during football season on Sunday.
 I like the Steelers so much that I even blog about them.

 Before her blogging career, Gabrielle was designer and art director in New York.
 Now she gets her creative fix seeking out, writing about, or giving away all things well designed.
 If she's not online, you can find her dreaming of sugary treats and doing cool things with her family.